ediGogy – UK

 ‘Ed Tech expert’

 Jeff is a creative education leader who believes in opportunities for all and the power of education technology to transform education ecosystems.
 After 35 years in education as a teacher, senior leader, senior examiner, advisor and consultant, Jeff has worked in the public and commercial sectors on regional, national and international initiatives.
 This includes the Building Schools for the Future Programme, creating Academies and Free Schools, University Technology Colleges and Studio Schools.
-He has been central in the development of many national and international programmes involving ICT, including content development, curriculum development, change management and the use of data analytics.
+He has been central

-Consultant ediGogy hubs UK
+Consultant ediGogy hubs in the UK

 After ignoring the pressures to continue formal education John started as an Apprentice Telecommunications Engineer with the GPO.
 John now has over 40 years’ experience and has held various management positions with Xerox Corporation, Fujitsu Europe Ltd and Canon Europe Ltd and currently is an advisor to the European Commission for ICT projects and business models.
 John’s passion is ‘business disruption’ and has co-founded a Machine Learning / AI company.
 His real passion is to develop a model to regenerate the economic and the social landscape of Rural and Coastal regions through a framework delivering aspirational demand based skills of the future and self-sustaining.